 The Nevada Clean Energy Fund (NCEF) works with school districts across the state to support school bus electrification efforts.
 Electric school buses can save schools money on bus maintenance and fuel costs, make the air our children breathe healthier, and are quieter, accelerate faster, and perform better on inclines than their diesel and propane counterparts.
-The US Environmental Protection Agency's Clean School Bus Program is providing a rebate to schools of hundreds of thousands of dollars per electric bus, and NCEF can help schools take advantage of this opportunity.
+Several funding opportunities are available to school districts to support electric school buses, including from the US Environmental Protection Agency, the Inflation Reduction Act, the US Department of Agriculture, NV Energy, and low-cost financing from the Nevada Clean Energy Fund.

 NCEF provides free technical support to help school districts apply for funding, run feasibility studies, weigh the costs and benefits of different electric school bus and charging options, gather intel from bus original equipment manufacturers (OEMs) and other product and service providers, and develop implementation plans.
 NCEF can also provide financial resources to help schools and their utilities cover any costs not covered by other sources of funding.
 Reach out to us to learn more, and scroll down to get the latest intel on current offerings from OEMs and charger providers, range considerations, and lessons learned from other school districts who have electrified.